 Where: York, at SE603521.
 The Roman fortress nestled in the confluence of the rivers Ouse and Foss, at a location with no evidence for major pre-Roman settlement by indigenous people, and which makes sense only in the context of a militarily expanding Roman province, with a substantial economy, a strategic road system, and trade links via the North Sea.

-Name origin: Latin ebur ‘ivory’, referring to boars' tusks, offers a perfect fit to the observed name.
-York's later strong association with boars has been dismissed as a later reinterpretation based upon Germanic words such OE eofor ‘wild boar’, in order to support a theory that the name originated in a Celtic word for ‘yew’ ancestral to Irish ibar ‘yew, etc’, Breton evor ‘black alder, etc’, Welsh efwr ‘hogweed, etc’.
-These words come from PIE ei- ‘bright, red’, which has descendants throughout Europe, and is neither distinctively Celtic nor uniquely associated with yew trees.
-Long before Romans lost control of York, a traveller from there set up a stone altar in Bordeaux with a detailed image of a boar on one side, securely dated to AD 237.
-The –acum part was a common adjectival ending seen in early place names, especially in Gaul.
+Name origin: Latin ebur (whose genitive eboris contains an O) ‘ivory’, referring to boars' tusks, offers a perfect fit to the observed name.
+The -acum part was a common adjectival ending seen in early place names, especially in Gaul.
+York's later strong association with boars has been dismissed as a reinterpretation based upon Germanic words such Old English eofor ‘wild boar’, but, long before Romans lost control of York, a traveller from there set up a stone altar in Bordeaux with a detailed image of a boar on one side, securely dated to AD 237.
+How *ebur- may have evolved linguistically is discussed at length here.